Scaramir/orgaSeg/README.md

 ## Acknowledgements
 Thanks to Wei Liang from Technische Universität München for providing the microscopy data set, containing multiple organoids with annotations per image, to test the pipeline on real data.
+This code was created during the Applied Deep Learning Seminar @FU Berlin.